 What happens when I check-in for drug & alcohol treatment?

-When you arrive at our treatment center, we welcome you and/or your family members and friends that might be accompanying you to drop you off.
-We provide a family orientation packet to family and friends that discusses what you will be doing in treatment, how they can best support you, how they can go about communicating with you while in treatment, and how we will be integrating family work in your treatment.
+When you arrive at our treatment center, we welcome you and/or your family members and friends who might accompany you to drop you off.
+We provide a family orientation packet to family and friends that discuss what you will be doing in treatment, how they can best support you, how they can communicate with you while in treatment, and how we will be integrating family work in your treatment.
 Once the initial intake process is completed, your treatment begins with a physical examination and medical history review, and your clinically monitored medication-assisted detoxification protocol is begun if necessary.

 Do you offer exercise and outdoor recreation?

 Absolutely!
 Physical exercise is an important part of strengthening the body after the ravages of drug addiction and/or alcoholism.
-Because our clients range in age and physical fitness, we do an initial assessment of physical condition, and based on this information we set up a program of physical activity that best suits their needs.
-We have an in-house fitness center that is equipped with treadmills, elliptical trainers, stationary bikes, and strength training equipment.
-Yoga, meditation and spiritual counseling are also an integral part of our treatment program.
+Because our clients range in age and physical fitness, we do an initial assessment of physical condition.
+Based on this information, we set up a physical activity program that best suits their needs.
+We have an in-house fitness center equipped with treadmills, elliptical trainers, stationary bikes, and strength training equipment.
+Yoga, meditation, and spiritual counseling are also integral parts of our treatment program.

 What can I bring with me to treatment?

 For a complete list of items to bring and items to leave home, read our “What to Bring to Treatment Page.”
-We encourage residents to wear comfortable clothing suitable to the season – Our Palmdale Treatment Center is located in Los Angeles County in Southern California, an area considered by many to offer one of the best year-round climates in the entire United States.
+We encourage residents to wear comfortable clothing suitable for the season.
+Our Palmdale Treatment Center is located in Los Angeles County in Southern California, an area considered by many to offer one of the best year-round climates in the entire United States.